-Challenges: The cultivation of illicit crops, the production and trafficking of illegal drugs, the existence of transnational organized crime and illegally armed groups like the Revolutionary Armed Forces of Colombia (FARC), the violence associated with these groups, and a stressed judicial system are challenges facing Colombia in 2013, all of which intersect with the work and mission of INL.
-Colombia also confronts a lack of governance in many rural areas, reinforced by difficult terrain, which allows criminals to operate with impunity and facilitates the illicit cultivation of the coca plant.
-Through years of aerial and manual eradication and the support of the United States through INL programs, however, Colombia has been able to reduce, by 53 percent, the estimated amount of coca cultivation from 167,000 hectares (ha) in 2007 to 78,000 ha in 2012, the last year for which data is available.
-In 2012, Colombia eradicated 130,157 ha of coca and interdicted 279 metric tons (MT) of cocaine.
-The challenges facing Colombia directly impact the United States because over 90 percent of cocaine in the United States comes from Colombia.
+Key challenges facing Colombia include the cultivation of illicit crops, production and trafficking of illegal drugs, criminal activities of and associated violence committed by transnational criminal organizations, and a stressed judicial system.
+Colombia confronts a lack of governance in many areas, reinforced by difficult terrain, which allows criminals to operate with relative impunity in many areas.
+This lack of governance also contributes to the illicit cultivation of the coca plant.
+Through years of aerial and manual eradication and law enforcement support from the United States through INL programs, however, Colombia was able to reduce, by 52 percent, the estimated amount of coca cultivation from 167,000 hectares (ha) in 2007 to 80,500 ha in 2013.
+However, between 2013 and 2014, the last year for which data is available, there was a 39 percent spike in cultivation up to 112,000 ha due in large part to cultivation of coca migrating to areas off limits to aerial eradication.
+Similarly, while cocaine production potential also showed a decrease of 58 percent for the same time period, between 2013 and 2014, there was an associated increase of 30 percent from 185 metric tons (MT) to 245 MT.
+In 2014, Colombia eradicated 67,234 ha of coca, and 207.4 metric tons (MT) of cocaine and cocaine base were interdicted by Colombian authorities and/or with Colombian intelligence.
+The challenges facing Colombia directly impact the United States given that over 90 percent of cocaine in the United States comes from Colombia.

-Goals: INL’s objectives in Colombia are to reduce coca cultivation and the production of cocaine, disrupt and minimize trafficking routes for illegal drugs, and build the capacity of the Colombian National Police (CNP) to investigate crime more effectively.
-We also work to strengthen rule of law institutions, such as the Office of the Attorney General, and their ability to investigate and prosecute criminals and violators of human rights.
-Facilitating Colombia’s exportation of its considerable security expertise, made possible in part through the successes of Plan Colombia, is also of paramount importance to the United States.
+INL’s objectives in Colombia are to reduce coca cultivation and the production of cocaine, disrupt and minimize trafficking routes for illegal drugs, and build the capacity of the Colombian National Police (CNP) to dismantle criminal networks and investigate crime more effectively.
+INL also works to strengthen the ability of rule of law institutions, such as the Office of the Attorney General, to investigate and prosecute alleged perpetrators of narcotics violations and other serious crimes.
+Finally, INL seeks to enable and strengthen Colombia’s capacity to share its considerable security expertise with other countries, an effort made possible in part through the successes of Plan Colombia.